dsrw/enu/docs/book/intro/controls.md

 - `1` - enter edit mode.
 - `2 - 9` - change active action.
 - `Mouse Wheel Up` / `Down` - change active action.
-- `Alt` / `Option` - reload script changes.
+- `Left Alt` / `Left Option` - reload script changes.
 Hold to temporarily capture the mouse and move, so you can change your view without having to switch away from what you're doing.
 - `Cmd`+`P` / `Ctrl`+`P` - Pause scripts.